-Under the Multifamily PC Master Trust Agreement dated as of February 2, 2017, as amended from time to time, as Depositor, we will transfer and deposit Mortgages that we have acquired into various trust funds.
-As Administrator, on behalf of the Trustee, we create and issue PCs under the Trust Agreement and related Pool Supplements.
+Under the Multifamily PC Master Trust Agreement dated as of July 1, 2014, as amended from time to time, as Depositor, we will transfer and deposit Mortgages that we have acquired into various trust funds.
+As Trustee, we create and issue PCs under the Trust Agreement and related Pool Supplements.
 The following summary describes various provisions of the Trust Agreement.
 This summary is not complete.
 You should refer to the Trust Agreement for a complete description of your rights and obligations and our rights and obligations.
 You can obtain copies of the Trust Agreement from our internet website or by contacting our Investor Inquiry Department as shown on page 7.
 Your receipt and acceptance of a PC, without any signature or further manifestation of assent, constitutes your unconditional acceptance of all the terms of the Trust Agreement.